GreyLimit/DCCGenerator/README.md

 ## DCC Generator Command Summary

-For the moment the following commands are described in outline only; details to be provided.
+For the moment the following commands are described in outline only; more details to be provided, eventually.

 Serial port configured to 38400 baud.